photography-ncbs/competition/Rules.md

 Judges’ score which have received after provided deadline will not be considered for the final calculation of ‘Judges’ choice’ score.
 Judges can contact organisers if they are unable to send scores before deadline.
 Organisers will always send one reminder before the deadline.
 ### Runner up photos
 To promote more photographers, we have started displaying runner up photos on the electronic display across campus.
 Number of runner up photos selected to display on the electronic display will be decided by the organisers.
 We will generally show 6 photos per sections.
 However, if there are multiple photos with same score, we might adjust this number.
+### Access to competition photographs
+Sometimes we get request for accessing specific photographs for numerous reasons (like to use on personal website, use to create flyer etc.) We do NOT own copyright of any of the photo uploaded for the photography competition.
+Photographer will be sole copyright owner.
+Only thing we can provide is photographer’s email and name.
+You should contact him/her on your own regarding access to his/her photo.
+Organizing team will not be responsible for any such communication between photographers and others.

-*This is 3rd revision of the rules and regulation implemented from 4 September 2017*
+*This is 4th revision of the rules and regulation implemented from 10 January 2018. *

-*Previous revisions  - 9 March 2017, 19 Jan 2017.*
+*Previous revisions - 9 March 2017, 19 Jan 2017, 4 Sep 2017.*